hashicorp/vscode-terraform/README.md

 ### Terraform command options

-You can configure the path to the Terraform binary used by terrafomr-ls to perform operations inside the editor by configuring this setting:
+You can configure the path to the Terraform binary used by terraform-ls to perform operations inside the editor by configuring this setting:

 ```json
 "terraform-ls.terraformExecPath": "C:/some/folder/path"